 Beaver Run Project

 The Beaver Run Project is an ongoing water monitoring study of the Beaver Run Reservoir in Westmoreland County, located in western Pennsylvania.
 The project is a collaboration between Indiana University of Pennsylvania (IUP) and the Municipal Authority of Westmoreland County (MAWC).

 As of March 2018, our project website has been completely reformatted/rebuilt for (we hope) better organization and dissemination of project results.
-All field and lab results are current.
+All field and lab results are current unless otherwise noted.
 For more information, see Updates.

 About the Project